Skip to article frontmatterSkip to article content

 4. Repeat steps 2 and 3 until a convergence criterion is met (e.g., the gradient becomes very small, or the change in the objective function is negligible).

-Learning Rate (α) should be chosen properly: If α is too small, the convergence will be very slow.
-If α is too large, the algorithm might overshoot the minimum and oscillate or even diverge.
+Learning Rate (α\alpha) should be chosen properly: If α\alpha is too small, the convergence will be very slow.
+If α\alpha is too large, the algorithm might overshoot the minimum and oscillate or even diverge.
 There are various strategies for choosing and adapting the learning rate (e.g., using a fixed value, decreasing it over time, or using more sophisticated methods like Adam).

 GD is simple to implement but can be slow for high-dimensional problems or functions with many local minima and is sensitive to the choice of learning rate.